boothj5/minions/README.md

 ```

 # Creating a plugin
-Declate the Minions API as a dependency:
+Declare the Minions API as a dependency:

 ```xml
 <dependency>